 - Introduce product features gradually.

 - Avoid multiple actions on a single screen.

 - Give reminders and alerts as cues for common actions.

 - Complex skills will be more difficult to learn, so provide easily-accessed help sections.

 - Use a simple navigation pattern with a horizontal menu bar.

 - Provide one thing at a time—no multitasking.

 - Provide a breadcrumb trail as a navigational aid.

 Generational Differences in Technology Experience

 It’s important to remember that seniors have not been using technology like smartphones their entire lives.
-This does not mean they can’t, but it does mean there are some aspects that might be obvious to a younger user but not a senior.
-That’s why, you may want to:
+This does not mean they can’t, but it does mean that some aspects might be obvious to a younger user but not to a senior.
+That’s why you may want to: